3. What Is the Content of Game Thinking?

 -

-The framework evolves through practical application.
+The game model develops through practical application.

 -